someengineering/resoto.com/blog/2022-02-04-resoto-query-language-101/index.md

 ### References

 The example queries shown in this blog post are all made using AWS resources to make one consistent example.
-Resoto supports multiple cloud providers.
+Resoto supports multiple cloud providers:

 - [AWS Resources](/docs/reference/data-models/aws)
 - [GCP Resources](/docs/reference/data-models/gcp)